EE/karma-ng-json2js-preprocessor/README.md

 ## Contributing

-Before sending a pull request, run `grunt` in terminal to make sure all tests pass.
+Before sending a pull request, run `npm test` in terminal to make sure all tests pass.
 To continuously run tests during development, run `karma start`.

 For more information on Karma see the [homepage].